 "Understanding how you think is an effective start to making changes in your life," says J. Russell Ramsay, Ph.D., assistant professor of psychology at the University of Pennsylvania.
 "Changing thoughts and changing behavior work hand in hand.
 Widening your view of a situation makes it possible to expand the ways you can deal with it."

-Drug therapy is effective at fixing the errant neurochemistry that underlies ADD.
-But drugs are powerless to erase the legacy of bad feelings left by years of coping with ADD.
+Drug therapy is effective at fixing the errant neurochemistry that underlies ADHD.
+But drugs are powerless to erase the legacy of bad feelings left by years of coping with ADHD.

 CBT aims to bring these beliefs into the open and facilitate changing them.

-It's easy to find a CBT therapist, but it can be harder to find one who specializes in ADD.
+It's easy to find a CBT therapist, but it can be harder to find one who specializes in ADHD.

 "My guess is that most cognitive therapists are generalists who don't have specific training in ADHD, but can apply its principles to the disorder," says Judith Beck, Ph.D., director of the Beck Institute for Cognitive Therapy and Research in Philadelphia.

-When you interview a prospective therapist, ask about her training in CBT and experience in working with ADD.
+When you interview a prospective therapist, ask about her training in CBT and experience in working with ADHD.

 For the names of therapists who use cognitive-behavioral therapy, contact the Association for the Advancement of Behavior Therapy or the Academy for Cognitive Therapy.